Call-for-Code/Code-Engine-Scalable-APIs/README.md

 ## 4. View logs

-You can now use a few other tools to view your application endpoints.
+You can now use a few other tools to view your applications that represent your independent REST endpoints.

 You have two options: